-Requirement R.2.2.15: content creators have post-event access to heatmaps with the viewing data visualised to learn best practices.
+Requirement R.2.2.27: the content creator has post-event access to heatmaps with the viewing data visualised to learn best practices.

-Requirement R.2.2.16: content creators can create post-experiences consisting of the best 360 moments of the live event.
+Requirement R.2.2.28: the content creator can create post-experiences consisting of the best 360 moments of the live event.